AnsarIbrahim/bookusnow-backend/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> - To get a local copy up and running, follow these steps.
+> - Follow these steps to get a local copy up and running.

 ### Prerequisites